-The MacGeough Bond papers of around 2950 documents and around 100 volumes, 1678 and 1962 to 1977, relating to the family's estates and houses in Co.
+The MacGeough Bond papers of around 2950 documents and around 100 volumes, 1678 and 1962 to 1977, are on the family's estates and houses in Co.
 Armagh (Drumsill, near Armagh City, and The Argory, near Moy, on the Armagh/Tyrone border), at Ballytrustan, Co.
 Down, at Churchtown, Co.
-Westmeath, and at Water Eaton, Fairford, Gloucestershire, and also relating to the political, professional and collecting activities of individual members of the family from around 1785, particularly Sir Walter Adrian MacGeough Bond of The Argory, a judge in Egypt from 1888 to 1916.
+Westmeath, and at Water Eaton, Fairford, Gloucestershire, and also on the political, professional and collecting activities of individual members of the family from around 1785, particularly Sir Walter Adrian MacGeough Bond of The Argory, a judge in Egypt from 1888 to 1916.

 The archive was deposited in PRONI in two unequal instalments, separated by nearly sixty years (in 1931 and 1989 respectively).
 The first instalment consisted of over 250 documents and 12 volumes 1692 to 1861, mainly title deeds, leases, wills and case papers.

 After the curious practice adopted by PRONI in its early years, all documents which were not strictly speaking originals (even though they were contemporary or near-contemporary manuscript copies) were separated from the rest and given a T (for 'Transcript') reference number.
 In this instance the original documents were arranged and listed in strict chronological sequence under D288, and the 'transcripts' under T524.